BiAPoL/blog/johannes_mueller/entry_user_interf2/Readme.md

 ![designer_main_promote_1](https://user-images.githubusercontent.com/38459088/137171680-3230a5ee-1db9-4d86-b55d-c8043ea84667.png)

 Now, promote this widget to a matplotlib widget by ```Right-click widget -> Promote to...```.
 This way, we tell the designer that our currently useless widget will be promoted to a widget with some self-defined functionality.
 In the window that pops up, enter the following, and click ```Add -> Promote``` to promote the widget to a matplotlibwidget.
+Note that the entry in **Promoted class name** must refer to the name of the class we defined above in matplotlibwidgetFile.py ```class matplotlibWidget(QWidget):```

 ![designer_main_promote_3](https://user-images.githubusercontent.com/38459088/137174317-a4be907d-9aca-4fd8-85f1-f96a7de3fdd0.JPG)